openedx/edx-documentation/decisions/0001-develop-documentation-translation-process.rst

 release and automatically populate them.

-Upcoming work will automate the process of syncing files between GitHub and Transifex.
-Once a preset fraction of the strings are translated, a notice will be triggered to Transifex Admins that translations are ready.
-This will create a new Pull Request with these new translations.
-A maintainer of the edx-documentation repo will be asked for a review, and in combination with Transifex Admins, merged.
+Upcoming work will automate the process of syncing files between GitHub and Transifex via an established but new to us GitHub App.
+A GitHub App is an integration between two services, in this case, GitHub and Transifex.
+Once a preset fraction of the strings are translated, the GitHub App integrated with Transifex will create a new Pull Request and notify Transifex Admins by adding them for a review.
+Once reviewed, a Transifex Admin will then merge the Pull Request.
 In addition, this syncing process can be run regularly after the threshold is reached in order to increase the fraction of strings translated.

-4. How will the translated documents be integrated back into the documentation?
+1. How will the translated documents be integrated back into the documentation?
 ===============================================================================

 Translated documents will be kept in a newly created separate repository to